Han-Sim/blog.hansim.dev/src/pages/posts/0033-NodeJS-Asynchronous.md

 > NodeJS is single threaded, but this is a half truth, actually it is event-driven and single-threaded with background workers.
 The main event loop is single-threaded but most of the I/O works run on separate threads, because the I/O APIs in Node.js are asynchronous/non-blocking by design, in order to accommodate the event loop.
 [Click...](https://codeburst.io/how-node-js-single-thread-mechanism-work-understanding-event-loop-in-nodejs-230f7440b0ea)

 Back to the previous example, we needed to fetch data upon request, which takes quite some time.
-Instead of waiting for fetching, Node application put a message in `message queue`.
-Node.js is continuously watching and listening on this `message queue`; when Node hear back from `message queue` that the data is ready, it takes the result out and process the request again.
+Instead of waiting for fetching, Node application put a message in message queue.
+Node.js is continuously watching and listening on this message queue; when Node hear back from message queue that the data is ready, it takes the result out and process the request again.

-> In this process, it doesn't block `event loop` at all; it just interrupts the loop when the data is ready.
+> In this process, it doesn't block event loop at all; it just interrupts the loop when the data is ready.

-This `asynchronous architecture` makes node highly scalable and ideal for `I/O intensive applications` that includes a lot of disk or network access.
+This asynchronous architecture makes node highly scalable and ideal for **I/O intensive applications** that includes a lot of disk or network access.
 We can serve more client without the need to throw more hardware.

-However, when our application is `cpu-intensive` such as video encoding service, Node is not suitable since its single-threaded.
+However, when the application is **CPU-intensive** such as video encoding service, Node is not suitable since its single-threaded.

 # The Beauty of Asynchronous